 Why visit Coolangatta on the Gold Coast

 In many years of Solo Travels in Australia, I came across the most varied Australian landmarks, with secluded beaches and wilderness areas.
-But I never felt the need for visiting the buzzing life of the Gold Coast, nor I felt naturally attracted to see this part of Australia.
+But I never felt the need to visit the Gold Coast’s buzzing life, nor I felt naturally attracted to see this part of Australia.
 It’s only in 2013 that my curiosity about the Gold Coast started to grow more and more while listening to other travellers’ stories and their enthusiasm about it.

 A few facts about the Gold Coast

-I was keen to see with my own eyes the place that attracts over 5 millions of tourists every year from all over the world.
-An interesting fact 15% is that Gold Coast visitors return to visit or even buy properties there to then become permanent residents.
-Indeed the Gold coast Australia is the fastest-growing region in Australia with an average growth in the population of 5% per year.
+I was keen to see with my own eyes the place that attracts over 5 million tourists every year from all over the world.
+An interesting fact 15% is that Gold Coast visitors return to visit or even buy properties there to become permanent residents.
+Indeed the Gold coast of Australia is the fastest-growing region in Australia, with an average growth in the population of 5% per year.

 Where is Coolangatta on the Gold Coast

-The funniest thing is at New Year’s Eve when you can actually celebrate the New Year twice, by joining another club across the road…one hour after midnight.
+The funniest thing is on New Year’s Eve when you can actually celebrate the New Year twice by joining another club across the road…one hour after midnight.